zkmkarlsruhe/LanguageIdentifier/README.md

-  -r,--samplerate INT         audio input device samplerate, can be 441000 or a multiple of 16000, default 48000 --nolisten                  do not listen on start --autostop                  stop listening automatically after detection -v,--verbose                verbose printing --version                   print version and exit
+  -r,--samplerate INT         audio input device samplerate, can be 441000 or a multiple of 16000, default 48000 --nolisten                  do not listen on start --autostop                  stop listening automatically after detection -e,--execute TEXT           command to execute on detection with key=value pair args -v,--verbose                verbose printing --version                   print version and exit
 ```